Headscarf

 A headscarf is a scarf covering most or all of the top of a person's, usually women's, hair and head, leaving the face uncovered.
 A headscarf is formed of a triangular cloth or a square cloth folded into a triangle, with which the head is covered.

 Purposes

 Headscarves may be worn for a variety of purposes, such as protection of the head or hair from rain, wind, dirt, cold, warmth, for sanitation, for fashion, recognition or social distinction; with religious significance, to hide baldness, out of modesty, or other forms of social convention.
 Headscarves are now mainly worn for practical, cultural or religious reasons.

 Until the latter 20th century, headscarves were commonly worn by women in many parts of Europe, Southwestern Asia, North Africa, and the Americas, as well as some other parts of the world.
 In recent decades, headscarves, like hats, have fallen out of favor in Western culture.
-They are still, though, common in many rural areas of Eastern Europe as well as many areas of the Middle East and the Indian subcontinent.
+They are still, though, common in most of the Islamic world, as well as in the Indian subcontinent and many rural areas of Eastern Europe.

+A form of headscarf, known as the hijab, is traditionally worn in Islamic societies, and is born out of long-standing gendered modesty conventions within the Islamic faith.
+It is worn by many Muslim women who consider it to be a religious ordainment, and its style varies by culture.
+There are, however, some Muslims who do not believe that the hijab in the context of head covering is a religious ordainment in the Quran.